 Module 11 marks the end of the program.
-During Module 11 participants will discuss how to finalize and continue to refine their ILDPs, as well as finding a leadership mentor should they choose to do so.
-Participants will also learn about the importance of serving as a leadership development ambassador to their peers and institutional leadership, as well as of opportunities to become a peer mentor for subsequent SBP Leaders programs.
-Finally, group projects will be presented and discussed, followed by an end of program networking celebration.Close
+Participants will learn about the importance of serving as a leadership development ambassador to their peers and institutional leadership, as well as of opportunities to become a peer mentor for future cycles of this leadership program.
+Group projects will be presented and discussed, followed by an end of program networking celebration.Close

 Dr. Diane Klotz is Director of the Office of Education, Training, & International Services (OETIS) at the Sanford Burnham Prebys Medical Discovery Institute (SBP) in La Jolla, CA. In this position Diane oversees scientific career education and professional development programs for SBP’s graduate students and postdoctoral researchers, participates in institute-wide efforts in strategic planning with respect to education and training initiatives, and serves as an advisor to executive leadership on education and training policy.

 Diane received her PhD in Molecular and Cellular Biology from Tulane University, and pursued her postdoctoral research training at the National Institute of Environmental Health Sciences (NIEHS, NIH).
 Diane’s research focused on cross-talk between steroid hormone receptor and growth-factor signaling pathways in the female reproductive tract.
 Outside the lab, Diane served as a member and chair of the NIEHS Trainees Assembly Steering Committee, and was a member and chair of the National Postdoctoral Association (NPA) policy committee.
 She subsequently served as a member and chair of the NPA Board of Directors, and she remains active with the NPA as a member of the NPA Advisors.
 Diane recently served on the NIH study sections for the NIH BEST Award program, and she is currently a member of the NIH BEST Award External Scientific Panel of advisors.
 In addition to her research education, Diane is a certified DiSC® facilitator, MBTI® practitioner, is undergoing BASIC Training in Conflict Management with the Thomas-Kilmann Instrument, and is also currently pursuing a Mindful Executive Certificate.